Back to Autoencoders Hub

 Conclusion

-We derived the math, built the code, and validated the results.
-Four autoencoder variants, trained from scratch on 5,000 MNIST images, demonstrate the fundamental principle: forcing data through a bottleneck reveals its structure.
+Four autoencoder variants, trained from scratch on 5,000 MNIST images, confirm the core principle: forcing data through a bottleneck reveals its structure.